filipnet/dvb-receiver-recovery/README.md

 ## USE OF BCM / BOLT
 ### INTERRUPT THE BOOT PROCESS
-Now we are going to see how to put the receiver in bootloader mode, for this we repeat the previous steps but when we start to see the log we press
+Now we are going to see how to put the receiver in bootloader mode, for this we repeat the previous steps but when we start to see the log press
 ```
 control + C
 ```